-Avoid using legalese or police jargon such as, "I proned him out," "I did a protective sweep," or "I frisked him."
+Avoid using legal phrases or law enforcement jargon such as, "I proned him out," "I did a protective sweep," or "I frisked him."
 These terms have particular meanings that are not known to the general public.
 To be an effective witness, talk to jurors in a language they will understand.
-Simply explain in everyday language what you did.
-If you use those terms, then explain them in your response to the question.
+Officers should simply explain in everyday language what they did.

-8. Just the Facts
+(h) Just the Facts

-Testify only about matters that are within your personal knowledge.
-You can testify to what you observed, heard, smelled, tasted, and touched.
-Do not try to testify as to what others observed.
-Let other witnesses testify to what they observed.
-Do not offer an opinion unless you are specifically asked for the opinion.
+Witnesses may testify only about matters that are within their personal knowledge.
+They can testify to what they observed, heard, smelled, tasted, touched, as well as provide an opinion based on a rationally based perception.
+They should not try to testify as to what others observed, but let others testify to what they observed.
+Witnesses should not offer an opinion unless specifically asked for the opinion.
 Witnesses must have a basis of knowledge based on facts to provide an opinion.

-9. "I Don't Know"
+(i) "I Don't Know"

-"I do not know" means that you never knew the information that is the subject of the question.
+"I do not know" means that the witness never knew the information that is the subject of the question.
 If the correct answer to the question is "I do not know," say so in the same voice and manner used to answer other questions.

-10. "I Don't Recall"
+(j) "I Don't Recall"

-This answer implies you once knew the information, but at the moment cannot recall it.
-If true, it is okay to say it.
-This answer is not a truthful one if you remember, but just do not want to answer the question that is asked.
+This answer implies the witness once knew the information, but at the moment cannot recall it.
+If true, it is acceptable to say it.
+This answer is not a truthful one if the witness remembers, but just did not want to answer the question that is asked.

-11. Positive and Definitive Answers
+(k) Positive and Definitive Answers

 Give positive, definite answers.
 Avoid saying, "I think," or "I believe."
-What you think or believe is generally not relevant.
-If you do not know, say so.
-If you cannot offer a precise answer but can provide an estimate, be sure to state that it is only an estimate.
+What an officer thinks or believes is generally not relevant.
+If an officer does not know, say so.
+If a witness cannot offer a precise answer but can provide an estimate, be sure to state that it is only an estimate.